NetFabric/NetFabric.Numerics/src/NetFabric.Numerics.Angle/README.md

 > WARNING:
 > **NetFabric.Numerics.Angle** makes use of [generic math](https://learn.microsoft.com/en-us/dotnet/standard/generics/math) features only available in .NET 7 and C# 11.
+> Make sure you are using a compatible version of the framework before using this library.
 > For older versions of .NET, please use [NetFabric.Angle](https://github.com/NetFabric/NetFabric.Angle) instead.

 ``` csharp